 Lacey received her Doctor of Physical Therapy degree from the University of Southern California.
 She has completed courses through Herman & Wallace Pelvic Rehabilitation Institute on topics including urinary and fecal incontinence, constipation, irritable bowel syndrome, interstitial cystitis/painful bladder syndrome (IC/PBS), vulvar pain, chronic pelvic pain (CPP), and pudendal neuralgia.

-Today, Lacey enjoys treating men and women with pelvic health, neurologic, and orthopedic conditions at Fusion Wellness & Physical Therapy.
+Today, Lacey enjoys treating men and women with pelvic health, neurologic, and orthopedic conditions at Fusion Wellness & Physical Therapy in our La Canada office.